vrushankdhande/Sentimental_Analysis/README.md

 # Sentimental Analysis Machine Learning Project

 Sentiment analysis is the process of using natural language processing and machine learning techniques to determine the sentiment or emotional tone expressed in a piece of text.
 This analysis typically categorizes the sentiment as positive, negative, or neutral.
-It's widely used to understand the opinions, emotions, and attitudes of individuals towards a particular topic, product, service, or any text in general.
+It's widely used to understand the opinions, emotions, and attitudes of individuals towards a particular topic, product, service, or text in general.

 Sentiment analysis involves the following steps: